 What book do you wish you had published?

-What does the future hold for Bluemoose Books?
+What does the future hold for influx press?

-Thank you to Kevin once again for taking time out of his hectic schedule to answer those questions for me.
+Thank you to Sanya once again for taking time out of her manic schedule to answer those questions for me.
 I really appreciate it.
 Their books are available from all good bookshops.
 I would urge you to buy them from an independent bookshop if you can as this supports them, the publisher and of course the author with one purchase.